Myanmar Junta Court Jails Suu Kyi For 5 Years For Corruption - UrduPoint

 Journalists have been barred from attending the court hearings and Suu Kyi's lawyers have been banned from speaking to the media.

-Under a previous junta regime, Suu Kyi spent long spells under house arrest in her family mansion in Yangon, Myanmar's largest city.

-Today, she is confined to an undisclosed location in the capital, with her link to the outside world limited to brief pre-trial meetings with her lawyers.
+She remains confined to an undisclosed location in the capital, with her link to the outside world limited to brief pre-trial meetings with lawyers.

-"The days of Aung San Suu Kyi as a free woman are effectively over," Phil Robertson Deputy Asia Director, Human Rights Watch told AFP.
+"The days of Aung San Suu Kyi as a free woman are effectively over," Phil Robertson, deputy Asia director at Human Rights Watch, told AFP.

 According to a local monitoring group, the crackdown has left more than 1,700 civilians dead and seen some 13,000 arrested.

-Suu Kyi has been the face of Myanmar's democratic hopes for more than 30 years, but her earlier six-year sentence already meant she is likely to miss elections the junta has said it plans to hold by next year.
+Suu Kyi has been the face of Myanmar's democratic hopes for more than 30 years, but her earlier six-year sentence already meant she is likely to miss elections the junta says it plans to hold by next year.

 Independent Myanmar analyst David Mathieson said the junta was using the criminal cases to make Suu Kyi "politically irrelevant".